Washington Throws Billions at Healthcare System That’s Killing Us

 The Cures Act also lessens some of the restrictions on drug approval that pharmaceutical companies face, such as making more use of biomarkers instead of waiting for final results from patient trials.
 Companies will also be allowed to use smaller trials of patients and to use summaries of data.

-Believers in the drug approval process are concerned that safety measures will be compromised, but those who study the current system know FDA approval is a highly politicized process whereby popular drugs, such as Vioxx, are removed from the market only after whistle-blowers or litigation reveal top executives knew of dangerous side effects yet hid them during the approval process.
+Believers in the drug approval process are concerned that safety measures will be compromised, but those who study the current system know FDA approval is a highly politicized process whereby popular drugs, such as Vioxx, are removed from the market only after whistleblowers or litigation reveal top executives knew of dangerous side effects yet hid them during the approval process.
 Many other dangerous drugs are not withdrawn, but are required to include “black box” warnings on their packaging to alert users to serious or life-threatening side effects.
-Dr. John Virapen’s classic book titled Side Effects: Death exposed the dirty secrets of Big Pharma and the promotion of Prozac.
+Dr. John Virapen’s classic book titled Side Effects: Death exposed the dirty secrets of big pharma and the promotion of Prozac.

 The New York Times wrote on Dec.
 7, after cheerleading the bipartisan love-fest that led to the bill’s passage, “One major winner—and a donor to both parties—was the pharmaceutical industry.”